nmaas87/gpsTime/README.md

 * Disable all GPS messages on your GPS receiver except $GPRMC or $GPZDA - both of these contain time & date.
 With this, less data is needed to transfer and gpsd can work better.
 * Increase data transfer on your GPS receiver from 9600 to 115200 BAUD.
 Then you also need to configure the BAUD in balenaCloud (see above under Variables).

+## Potential improvements (PRs welcome :))

+* clean up and improve documentation
+* port the overall setup from Debian to Alpine
+* write an calibration demon which would run the overall setup for the first <24 hours in calibration mode, calculate the offset for this GPS setup, set the offset variable and then start in the "full GPS" mode

 ## Thanks